Biggest Complaint: Family Guy

 or Ferris Bueller's Day Off

-, replace the main character with Peter, and simply plop it into an episode as is.
+, recast it with some of the show's characters (though almost never going beyond just replacing the main character with Peter), and simply plop it into an episode as is.
 I can't imagine what sort of person finds this lazy crap hilarious; all it really does for me is serve to remind that I could be watching Caddyshack

 or Ferris Bueller

 instead.
 The filmmakers already created those funny, memorable scenes so that Family Guy

 wouldn't have to, and if the show isn't going to do anything unique with them, then what's the point of having so many references, besides to fill up the run time?

 The excessively mean-spirited aura of the show in general.
 Everyone above is complaining about its potshots at religion.
 The complaints are valid, but the whole show is just taking potshots at people in general, not just at religious people.
 The characters repeatedly behave like sociopaths to each other (and to Meg especially), and unlike The Simpsons very few of the characters have enough redeeming qualities to make up the difference (for example, Homer isn't nearly as bad of an asshole to Lisa as Peter is to Meg; Homer cheers Lisa up a lot of the time in fact).
 It's about as constructive as watching a show consisting of nothing but people beating each other up.
 What's the point?